 The valuation of unquoted investments and investments for which there is an inactive market is a key area of estimation and may cause material adjustment to the carrying value of those assets and liabilities.
-The unquoted equity assets are valued on a periodic basis using techniques including a market approach, costs approach and/or income approach.
+The unquoted equity assets are valued on a periodic basis using techniques including a market multiple approach, costs approach and/or income approach.
 The valuation process is collaborative, involving the finance and investment functions of the Investment Manager with the final valuations being reviewed by the Investment Manager's Valuation Committee.
-The techniques used include earnings multiples, discounted cash flow analysis, the value of recent transactions, and, where appropriate, industry rules of thumb.
+The techniques used include earnings multiples, discounted cash flow analysis, the value of recent transactions.
 The valuations often reflect a synthesis of a number of different approaches in determining the final fair value estimate.
 The individual approach for each investment will vary depending on relevant factors that a market participant would take into account in pricing the asset.
 These might include the specific industry dynamics, the Investee's stage of development, profitability, growth prospects or risk as well as the rights associated with the particular security.

 Shareholders should note that increases or decreases in any of the inputs in isolation may result in higher or lower fair value measurements.
 Changes in fair value of all investments held at fair value are recognised in the Consolidated Statement of Comprehensive Income as a capital item.
 On disposal, realised gains and losses are also recognised in the Consolidated Statement of Comprehensive Income.
 Transaction costs are included within gains or losses on investments held at fair value, although any related interest income, dividend income and finance costs are disclosed separately in the financial statements.
+Sensitivity analysis has been performed on the equity investment valuations in Note 12.